The Deligne-Mumford operad as a trivialization of the circle action: Abstract

 \section{Abstract}

 We prove that the tree-like Deligne-Mumford operad is a homotopical model for the trivialization of the circle in the higher-genus framed little discs operad.
 Our proof is based on a geometric argument involving nodal annuli.
-We use Riemann surfaces with analytically parametrized boundary as a model for higher-genus framed little discs.
+We use as a model for the higher-genus framed little discs an operad of Riemann surfaces with analytically parametrized boundary.
+We develop the formalism of topological moduli problems as a framework to accommodate the orbifold nature of the Deligne-Mumford operad.